 RZ: Since the Bug windfoil was launched into the market in April 2017, I just want to make it accessible to a wide range of windsurfers.
-This means that related costs as CAD shaping, producing moulds, our building, special equipment, advertising… these are all covered from other revenue sources.
+This means that related costs as CAD shaping, producing molds, our building, special equipment, advertising… these are all covered from other revenue sources.

 Another important point is that sales are performed directly through us, without retailers or middlemen.
-This way we have direct contact with the customers, we can advise them and share details about fine tuning and driving techniques within a variety of conditions.
+This way we have direct contact with the customers, we can advise them and share details about fine-tuning and driving techniques within a variety of conditions.

 WZ: What would you say is differentiating your foils from other brands?

 RZ: The shape of the Bug windfoil is as compact as it gets.
 The design objectives are totally achieved, meaning that the foil turns sharp, upwind angles are amazing, you can even ride downwind with no sail force.

 The wings are swept back and this actually helps keeping the nose of the board up.
 Also, our modular system allows easy transport and the wings’ flexibility is optimized so you can pump the foil up and down and get flying.

 I must say that the foil is built a little bit too strong, but we just wanted to start producing a product without any breakage issues.